EidmantasDev/react-place-picker/README.md

 # React place picker website

-A place picker website is a small website for choosing places to visit - to demonstrate handling react side effects and useEffect hook
+A place picker website is a small website for choosing places to visit - to demonstrate handling react side effects and useEffect, useCallback hooks

 ## Run Locally